boscoh/pdbremix/readme.md

 Help for the tools is available with the `-h` option.

-### Wrappers around External Tools
+### Wrappers around external tools for PDB structures

-These following tools wrap external tools to solve some very common (and painful) use-cases in PDB analysis.
+These command-line tools provide a better interface to external tools for some common use cases.

 - `pdbshow` displays PDB structures in PYMOL with extras.

-	PYMOL is a powerful viewer, but it's defaults leave a little to be desired. `pdbshow` runs PYMOL with some useful added functionality:

-	  1. By default, shows colored chains, ribbons, and sidechains as sticks.
-	  2. Choice of initial viewing frame, defined by a center-residue and a top-residue.
-The PDB will be rotated such that the center-residue is above the center-of-mass in the middle of the screen.
-The top-residue will be above the center-residue.
-	  3. Color by B-factor using a red-white scale, with limits defined by options.
-	  4. Solvent molecules can be removed, which is specifically for MD frames that contain too many waters.
+	Provides useful display defaults: coloring by chains, ribbons on, sticks for sidechains.

+	Residue centering

+	Coloring by B-factor.

+	Removes solvent to view MD-generated files

-- `pdboverlay` display homologous PDB files using MAFFT, THESEUS and PYMOL.
+- `pdboverlay` display homologous proteins using MAFFT, THESEUS and PYMOL.

-	One of the most beautiful results of structural biology is the structural alignment of homologous proteins. `pdboverlay` performs this complex process in one easy step starting from PDB structures:

-	1. Write fasta sequences from PDB.
-	2. Align sequences with MAFTT to find homologous regions.
-	3. Structurally align homologous regions with THESEUS.
-	4. Display structurally-aligned PDBs using special PYMOL script.
+	I believe this provides the best solution.
+Use one of the best sequence alignment tools to get the sequence alignment.
+Use the smart weighted RMSD alignment of THESEUS, and display this in PYMOL using a display schemes that highlights RMSD the homology between proteins.

-- `pdbinsert` fill gaps in PDB with MODELLER
+- `pdbinsert` fill gaps in a PDB file with MODELLER

-	Gaps in PDB structures cause terrible problems in MD simulations.
-The standard tool to patch gaps is MODELLER, which requires a ton of boilerplate. `pdbinsert` does all the dirty work with MODELLER in one fell stroke.
+	Many PDB files have gaps in their structure.
+If you want to use them for simulation, you will have to patch these gaps.
+Now your answer is probably MODELLER but MODELLER is not designed for casual use.
+For this very common case:

 ## Tools to run MD Simulation